Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 Rusty decadent sci-fi in deep space in the distant millennium.
 Black humor, sarcasm, pathos.

 Due to the catastrophe, the infinite space empire collapsed.
 Interstellar paths were destroyed, connections between systems were lost, and knowledge and technologies were irretrievably lost too.
 In an attempt to restore the former greatness, expeditions are sent into the unknown.
-Huge ships, assembled from the remains of technologies, populated by millions of beings, are looking for lost star systems, breaking through the dangers of space.
+Huge ships, assembled from the remains of technologies, populated by millions of beings, look for lost star systems, breaking through the dangers of space.

 ## Stylistics

 Minimalistic.
 Rusty sci-fi, images and text as in old text consoles on CRT monitors.

-The most of the information is presented in text, pictograms, icons.
+Most of the information is presented in text, pictograms, icons.

 Complex control elements are displayed as mnemonic diagrams.